• Skip to primary navigation

 What is a Adjustable Voltage, Current Power Supply Circuit:

-A electric circuit that give changeable voltage and also controls current to load is called adjustable voltage current power supply.
+An electric circuit that provides adjustable voltage and also controls the current to the load is called an adjustable voltage and current power supply.

 Circuit Working: